Gonorrhea is a type of sexually transmitted infection (STI). It can cause serious health problems. You will need to seek medical treatment.

 - A sex partner with an STI

 Most people who have gonorrhea do not have symptoms.
 If they do happen, they may appear 1 to 14 days after exposure.
-In some cases, they do not happen for a month.
+Some may not have symptoms for a month.

 - Discharge from the penis